-Reporting Year: 2022
+Reporting Year: 2023

-Applicant background Number of new Percentage of all
+Applicant background Number of students Percentage of all students

-students new students

-(A) Past higher education study 12 100%
+(A) Past higher education study N/A N/A

-(includes a bridging or enabling course) 12 100%
+(includes a bridging or enabling course) IN/A IN/A

 (B) Past vocational education and training (VET) study N/A N/A

 (C) Work and life experience

 (Admitted on the basis of previous achievement other than N/A N/A

 the above)

 (D) Recent secondary education:

-Admitted solely on the basis of ATAR N1 / A N/A
+Admitted solely on the basis of ATAR N1 / A N1 / A

-(regardless of whether this includes the impact of N/A IN/A
+(regardless of whether this includes the impact of N/A

 adjustment factors such as equity or subject bonus points)

 Admitted where both ATAR and additional criteria were

 considered N/A N/A

-(e.g. portfolio, audition, extra test, early offer conditional IV/A IN/A
+(e.g. portfolio, audition, extra test, early offer conditional

 on minimum ATAR)

 Admitted on the basis of other criteria only and ATAR was

 not a factor

 (e.g. special consideration, audition alone, schools N/A N/A

 recommendation scheme with no minimum ATAR

 requirement)

-International students <5 NP
+International students N/A N/A

-All students 12 100%
+All students N/A N/A